sech1p/blahaj/README.md

 If blahaj is not except your expectations or you want fix it under your configuration then feel free to making [issue](https://github.com/sech1p/blahaj/issues) or [Pull Request](https://github.com/sech1p/blahaj/pulls).
 Thanks!

+Ensure that you have latest version of node installed (not LTS preffered), otherwise older versions of node.js will not recognize few imports (like `node:module`)

 ## ❓ Usage

 ```sh